Krispy Kreme operations by country: Colombia

 On 25 September 2013, Krispy Kreme announced their expansion into Colombia, the first South American country for the company.
 Krispy Kreme is set to open 25 stores in Colombia's major cities including Bogotá, Medellín, and Barranquilla in less than 5 years and jointly manage the planned stores with Bogotá-based IRCC Ltda., a subsidiary of the VA!
 Group.

 Dominican Republic

 Krispy Kreme opened its first store in Dominican territory at the Winston Churchill Avenue in Santo Domingo in July 2010.
 It has been a popular place among Dominicans.
 Krispy Kreme Doughnut Corporation first franchisee store, with Dominspec, S.A. opened its first Krispy Kreme doughnut shop in the Dominican Republic on 24 August 2010.
 The first of a programmed 14 stores on the first phase of future expansion in the whole country.
 So far to date the franchise has opened 3 stores in the Santo Domingo area with another one slate to open later in 2012 in Santiago city.

 Egypt

 Krispy Kreme opened its first store in Cairo, Egypt on 19 August 2021.

+Estonia

+In June 2026, Krispy Kreme announced plans to open its first location in Estonia, which is expected to open in Tallinn in late 2026.